emberjs/website/source/blog/2012-12-02-this-week-in-ember-js-2.markdown

-Zendesk is hosting the [SF Ember.js Meetup](http://www.meetup.com/Ember-SF/events/89198892/) on Tuesday 2 December, if you're in the area please head along and hang out with fellow emberinõs.
+Zendesk is hosting the [SF Ember.js Meetup](http://www.meetup.com/Ember-SF/events/89198892/) on Tuesday 2 December, if you're in the area please head along and hang out with fellow Emberenõs.

 Likewise, Tom Dale and Yehuda Katz will be making an appearance at the [Seattle Ember.js DecEMBER Meetup](http://www.meetup.com/Ember-js-Seattle-Meetup/events/68465172/)